Fax in healthcare: challenges of the transition – and how to solve them

-Communication problems and delays: Many healthcare facilities have failed to transition to compatible digital systems in time, leading to severe communication issues.
-In some cases, medical reports and other documents are sent by post or physically transported by taxi or emergency services.
-These stopgap measures cause delays in patient care and generate high costs.
+• Communication problems and delays: If facilities do not switch to compatible digital systems in time, information gaps occur.
+In emergencies, findings are sometimes sent by post or physically transported by courier.
+This delays patient care and is expensive.

-Additionally, a central issue runs through all areas: in the search for fax alternatives, healthcare facilities are adopting more and more isolated digital solutions that are not compatible with one another.
-This has resulted in a patchwork of technologies, making seamless data exchange difficult and preventing the implementation of an effective, unified solution.
+Additionally, a central problem runs through all areas: in the search for fax alternatives, organisations are increasingly purchasing individual solutions for digital data exchange that are not compatible with one another.
+This leads to a patchwork of technologies that makes it difficult to exchange data smoothly and implement an effective, unified solution.

 What needs to be done now?
 A checklist for medical institutions

-The following steps will help hospitals, laboratories, insurance companies, and medical practices successfully switch to a GDPR-compliant alternative for medical document transmission:
+Given the legal risks, well-thought-out action is essential.
+The following steps help clinics, laboratories, insurance companies, and surgeries master the transition to a data-protection-compliant alternative for transmitting medical findings:

 1. Analyse existing communication methods